 103

 principles, in particular bundle adjustment and image matching, with modern computational methods to arrive at a powerful and user-friendly software environment that is able to extract a three-dimensional model from a set of images, which then forms the base for a range of further products, among them digital elevation models (DEMs) and orthoimages.
-The SfM technology proofed already very powerful for a large range of geoscientific applications, such as geological and glaciological studies, coastal erosion, river morphology, volcanic activity, or landsliding (e.g. Girod, 2012; James and Robson, 2012; Westoby et al., 2012; Fonstad et
+The SfM technology has already proved to be very powerful for a large range of geoscientific applications, such as geological and glaciological studies, coastal erosion, river morphology, volcanic activity, or landsliding (e.g. Girod, 2012; James and Robson, 2012; Westoby et al., 2012; Fonstad et

 al., 2013).